jonmikeli/azureiotdevicesimulator5/README.md

 >  - the messages will follow complex formats.
 >  - you do not want implement DTDL models or use IoT Plug and Play features.
 >  - DTDL v2 does not allow to implement what you need (ex: different schemas for one single message)
+>
+> The IoT PnP simulator is recommended in contexts where:
+> - the DTDL models need to be tested
+> - the IoT Plug and Play flows need to be tested
+> - you already have one or many DTDL models and want to simulate the device fast and easily
+> - you need to integrate your device with IoT solutions (cloud) with IoT Plug and Play capabilities

 *Azure IoT Device Simulator logs*